 The off-season prices can be attractive for budget travelers and backpackers.

-Whether you are taking a day trip from Alicante or Benidorm, or spending your vacation in Villajoyosa these are some attractions easily accessible without hiring a car.
+Whether you are taking a day trip from Alicante or Benidorm, or spending your vacation in Villajoyosa here’s what you absolutely need to do:

 Villajoyosa has been a colorful town for as long as people can remember.